 |Victims w/ reported race||3,765|

 A Colorado arrest record will contain the name of the person, the date of the arrest, the charges they were accused of, fingerprint class and booking numbers.
-Often other information will be included like mug shot taken at the time of arrest, other details about the crime along with the arresting officer’s name and badge number and arresting agency.
+Often other information will be included like Colorado mugshots taken at the time of arrest, other details about the crime along with the arresting officer’s name and badge number and arresting agency.
 The report will also include general information like date of birth, address, phone, and physical description.
 It may also include bail if the person was put in jail until their hearing.

 The crime rate has increased over the past decade in Colorado, going from 14,902 crimes in 2006 to 16,901 by 1% higher than it was back in 2006.
 The largest percentage of violent crimes falls into the Aggravated Assault category, with Revised Rape being the least popular crime in the state.

-Law enforcement officers in Colorado need strong probable cause that someone committed a crime before they can arrest them.
+Law enforcement officers need strong probable cause that someone committed a crime before they can arrest them.
 In most cases, they need an arrest warrant.
 If they only have suspicions of a crime, then they must fill out an affidavit and get a judge to issue a warrant.
-Sometimes when someone gets stopped in Colorado while driving and the officer sees something illegal, the person may also be arrested.
+Sometimes when someone gets stopped in CO while driving and the officer sees something illegal, the person may also be arrested.
 There are other situations where an officer may have suspicions, but he will not arrest the person but simply detain them for questioning and then release them.

-For purposes of a background check, arrest records can only stay on someone’s record for seven years from the date of parole, disposition or release.
+For purposes of a Colorado background check, arrest records can only stay on someone’s record for seven years from the date of parole, disposition or release.
 After that time, they can legally claim no criminal history.
 This rule only applies to people who make $75,000 or less.
 For anyone making more than that, unless they appeal to have the arrest records expunged, they will remain on their permanent record indefinitely.

-Colorado law allows juveniles to apply to have their records expunged.
+The law allows juveniles to apply to have their records expunged.
 If someone is an adult, however, they can only apply to have their records sealed.
 When records are expunged, they are destroyed (as if they never happened).
 Sealed records are merely hidden from public view, but they remain in the database.

 Twelve thousand seven hundred forty-two violent crimes were committed in 2017.
 Of those, the most significant number were committed by people between the ages of 25-34.
 83.1% of them were male and the rest female.
 Six thousand five hundred four of them were committed by white adults, and 1,725 by African Americans.
-Additionally, another 42,881 arrests were made in Colorado for drug and alcohol crimes.
+Additionally, another 42,881 arrests were made for drug and alcohol crimes.
 Most of them were 18-44 year old.
 More than 75% were due to possession charges of illegal narcotics.

 Most of the violent crime offenders in Colorado were 20-29 and the largest percentage of violent crime victims were 20-29.